Missing large

 One Saturday night a while later, I returned to my dorm room after seeing a movie on campus, only to find one of those guys (the outraged one) using my room for a party.
 If I remember correctly, he was using my room because his roommate was studying in their room.
 I wouldn’t have minded the uninvited party in my room so much if someone hadn’t spilled a bong on my bed…

-2. 7 days ago on Prickly City
+2. about 1 month ago on Prickly City

 FWIW – Youngkin won’t be running because Virginia governors aren’t allowed to serve consecutive terms.

-3. 7 days ago on Nancy
+3. about 1 month ago on Nancy

 Why not just have Nancy steal cash or a credit card from Aunt Fritzi’s purse?
 If it’s supposed to be funny that Nancy is starting on a life of crime, there are a lot of despicable things OJ could have her do…